 - Additional animals (deliveries, etc.) arriving on the Indiana State Fairgrounds MUST meet the same regulations as animals entered in The Exposition.

 - All entries must be ear notched using the official NSR system (starting with number 1 in January and again in July of each year).

 - No purebred entries will be eligible to show or sell without a registration certificate.

 - Purebred breeding animals must have been farrowed on or after Nov.
 1, 2019.

 - Purebred breeding animal classes will be divided as equally as possible by farrowing date.

-- Crossbred boar classes will be divided by weight.
+- Crossbred gilt and boar classes will be divided by weight.

 DNA STRESS STATEMENT

 - No known stress positive or stress carrier Duroc, Hampshire, Landrace or Yorkshire animals will be allowed to be exhibited or sold at any NSR-sponsored event.